 Witnesses say they remember Samuel Little being in the Perry area at the time of Lane’s disappearance.

-Little claims he has killed as many has 90 people across the country dating back to at least the 1970s.
+across the country dating back to at least the 1970s.
 He’s been convicted of three murders of women in Los Angeles in the 1980s.

 Investigators say he traveled around the country and had victims from New Jersey to Florida, across the Midwest and in Arizona, Nevada and California.